Dinner, supper or tea time (or whatever you call it!) is the start of your toddler’s bedtime routine…

 Dinner Time For 2-Year-Old

-By 2-years-old, your toddler can manage to eat a little later and is working towards eating the evening meal with the rest of the family.
+By 2 years old, your toddler can manage to eat a little later and is working towards eating the evening meal full of a variety of foods with the rest of the family.

 However, it is absolutely fine for them to eat before you as long as you sit with them and remain engaged.